engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 <!-- vale alex.Condescending = NO -->
 The social and the technical are two interdependent parts of the same system.
 Technology and automation can pave the way to make it easy to do the right thing.
 <!-- vale alex.Condescending = YES -->

+## Metrics

+The book *Accelerate* by Nicole Forsgren, Jez Humble, and Gene Kim presents the findings of the largest study done in the field of software products and continuous delivery.
+Conducted in 2017, it focuses on four key capabilities for software product releases:

+- *Code deployment* measures the frequency of new releases of our application to our consumer.
+- *Commit to deploy* describes the lead time from the last software change to staging a new code deployment.
+- *Recover from downtime* defines the duration to re-establish a functioning software system after a failure.
+It also includes recovering from malevolent system infiltrations or denial of service attacks.
+- *Change fail rate* measures how often the distributed software executable does not match the desired expectations.
+New code deployments should require a minimum of unexpected fixes.

+The study compared these key capabilities of software distribution between high and low-performing organizations and found that (at the time) high performers had:

+- **46x** more frequent code deployments
+- **440x** faster lead time from commit to deploy
+- **170x** faster mean time to recover from downtime
+- **1/5** of fails on changes

+Building these paradigms into the core of software development enables high performers to double the probability of reaching their business goals compared to low performers across industries and departments.
+Improving our software delivery effectiveness enhances our ability to incorporate customer feedback more effectively.